OUR TOP 3 PICKS FOR THE PERFECT BREW

 8. Cuvée Coffee - Best for French Press

-Not sure which best coffee beans to buy for your French press?
+Not sure which best coffee beans to buy for French press?
 Try the medium-dark roast from Cuvée Coffee.

 Cuvée selects the finest Caturra coffee beans.
 These beans, an Arabica variety, are grown in the highlands of Colombia and they produce light-bodied coffee with a rather bright taste and spicy notes.
 Often, Caturra beans are used as a benchmark against which other coffee beans are compared.